The Ultimate Guide to Palm Kernel Oil (KPO)

 History: Roots in West Africa

-My grandmother, before she passed never lacked an old bottle of palm kernel oil tucked away under his bed where it will always be within rich.
+My grandmother, before she passed, never lacked an old bottle of palm kernel oil tucked away under his bed where it will always be within reach.

 This oil has been a part of West African culture for centuries, used in trade, cooking, and traditional medicine.